Q. Child Safety Focussed

 A. New players – please note that 95% of our players are students at Donvale Christian College.
 As such we have arranged our training times at the College to start at 3:30pm.
 It is a pre-requisite that all players train with their team so if a time of 3:30pm doesn’t suit please consider whether Dunkers is for your player.
 Most of the 3:30-4:30pm training times are taken up by the younger age groups but this changes depending on when the coach of each team wants to train.
 These times are not always confirmed at the time of registration unfortunately.

 Q. How does registration work?

 A. There are currently two steps to registering.
-Registering at PlayHQ and paying for the annual insurance fee of $25 and then paying the registration fee on this site.
-This covers weekly game sheet fees (venue hire, referee salaries), venue entry fees, coaches gifts and kit supplies, presentation day celebrations, admin costs etc.
+Registering at PlayHQ and paying for the annual insurance fee of $25 and registration fee, and then ordering a uniform on our website if needed.
+This registration fee covers weekly game sheet fees (venue hire, referee salaries), venue entry fees, coaches gifts and kit supplies, presentation day celebrations, admin costs etc.

 Q. Once I register how soon will I hear about my players team and training?